mutaku/mutaku.github.io/docs/blog/posts/nested-dictionary-lookups.md

 ## The Problem with Nested Dictionary Access {#the-problem}

+Working with nested dictionaries is a common task when dealing with JSON APIs, configuration files, or complex data structures.
+The challenge lies in safely accessing deeply nested values when any level might be missing.

-Consider this common scenario: you have a nested dictionary representing user data from an API response, and you need to safely extract a deeply nested value:
+Consider this typical scenario: you have user data from an API response, and you need to extract a deeply nested preference:

 ```python
 user_data = {